conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 Alternatively, **wildcards** `*` can be used in the SAN, if supported by your issuer and security team.

-If you need to detail all the advertised brokers in the Gateway keystore, here is the format returned by the Gateway for each broker:
+If you need to detail all the advertised brokers in the Gateway keystore, here is the format returned by Gateway for each broker:

 import AdvertisedBrokersStructure from '/guide/advertised-brokers.png';